Chickamauga Dam: Location

 Chickamauga Dam is located 471 mi upstream from the mouth of the Tennessee River, just east of downtown Chattanooga at the river's confluence with North Chickamauga Creek.
 The reservoir stretches for 59 mi from Chickamauga Dam to the base of Watts Bar Dam, and includes parts of Hamilton, Bradley, McMinn, Rhea, and Meigs counties.
 The reservoir's notable embayments include Harrison Bay at its confluence with Wolftever Creek approximately 10 mi upstream from the dam and the Soddy Creek embayment at 20 mi upstream.
 Along with its main Tennessee River channel, the reservoir is navigable across the lower 18 mi of the Hiwassee River, which joins the Tennessee River 30 mi above the dam.

 The Wilkes T. Thrasher Bridge carries Tennessee State Route 153 across the top of Chickamauga Dam.
 The road connects the dam to Interstate 75 to the south and U.S. Route 27 to the north.
 The Tennessee Riverwalk, a 10 mi walkway along the Tennessee River, begins at the dam.

+There is also a water tower notably close to the site.